ronancpl/HeavenMS/docs/feature_list.md

 * MapleMobBookIndexer - Generates a SQL table with all relations of cardid and mobid present in the mob book.
 * MapleMobBookUpdate - Generates a wz.xml that is a copy of the original MonsterBook.wz.xml, except it updates the drop data info in the book with those currently on DB.
 * MapleQuestItemFetcher - Searches the SQL tables and project files and reports in all relevant data regarding missing/erroneous quest items.
+* MapleQuestMesoFetcher - Searches the quest WZ files and reports in all relevant data regarding missing/erroneous quest fee checks.
 * MapleSkillMakerFetcher - Updates the DB Maker-related tables with the current info present on the WZs.
 * MapleSkillMakerReagentIndexer - Generates a new maker table describing all stat-improvements from the Maker reagents (those empowering crystals and jewels).